maxrugen/hue-dash-switch/README.md

 ```
 $ sudo node app.js
 ```
 into your console and you are good to go!
 Your Amazon Dash button is now a switch for your Philips Hue setup.
-Congrats! 🎉

 # LaunchDaemon
 If you do not want to manually run the script with the `sudo node app.js` command every time your computer boots up or you simply dislike having an open console window running the script 24/7, I highly recommend using a LaunchDaemon for the script so macOS will run it in the background every time you start your computer.